dustywhite7/pythonMikkeli/courseSlides/9 - Random Forests.md

 - They vote!

 Why?
-- NOT because we care if everyone has their opinion heard (see history of voting rights)
+- NOT because we care if everyone has their opinion heard (see history of voting rights for supporting evidence)
 - Because large groups of people, when their opinions are averaged, make ~~good~~ better choices

 ---

 ### Why Ensembles?

-I had a class of undergraduates who averaged 55% on their final exam.
+I had a class of students who averaged 55% on their final exam.

-On the other hand, a student who had chosen the most popular response to each question based on the responses of their classmates would have scored ~85%.
+On the other hand, a student who chose the most popular response to each question based on the responses of their classmates would have scored ~85%.

-**In aggregate, poor students can select good answers**
+**In aggregate, bad students can find good answers**

 ---